 Stay up to date with the latest news

 NAIDOC Week is an opportunity to acknowledge and celebrate the diverse cultures First Nations peoples within Australia.
-The theme for 2020 is Always Was, Always Will Be.
-While full celebrations have been postponed to 8 November 2020, St Josephs Cathedral will Live Stream a NAIDOC Week Mass, in honour of the week at the original time To view Click here.
+The theme this year is Get Up!
+Stand Up!
+Show Up!
+St Josephs Cathedral will Live Stream a NAIDOC Week Mass, in honour of the week To view Click here.

 For further infomation on NAIDOC Week and the honour behind this years theme please visit the NAIDOC site - Click here